 In 1869, Heinz founded his first company – the Heinz Noble & Company with L.C.
 Noble – to sell horseradish.
 The company was unsuccessful and ended in bankruptcy in 1875.

 Never the one to give up, Heinz established F & J Heinz with family members and started selling products, one of which was tomato ketchup.
 In 1888, Heinz bought out his partners and re-organized the firm to the H. J. Heinz Company, which is still the name of the firm today.

-As a business leader, Heinz was known to be fair in his treatment of employees and was a great supporter of safe and sanitary food practices.
+As a leader, Heinz was known to be fair in his treatment of employees and was a great supporter of safe and sanitary food practices.
 In fact, in 1906, he lobbied in favor of the Pure Food and Drug Act.
 He was also known to be very involved in church activities and did many philanthropic works during his lifetime.

 The Henry J. Heinz Quick Bio